michael-steinert/AgileSoftwareDevelopmentDAO/README.md

 - Decisions that impact the DAO are not exclusively carried out by a small Group of People
 - Each Member of the Collective (DAO) has the Opportunity to propose Decisions that can shape the entire Organization (DAO)

-- Decentralized Governance vests Power directly with Token Holders, removing Executive Teams that could become Targets of Censorship, Manipulation, or Bribery
+- Decentralized Governance vests Power directly with Token Holders, removing Executive Teams that could become Targets of Censorship, Manipulation, or Corruption
 - Relying on Code for Executing Agreements also reduces reliance on external Legal Systems

 ## Types of Governance